AbstractMelon/.github/profile/README.md

 Mod creators can join this org to move or create repos here.
 They'll be attributed to [BrotatoMods](https://github.com/BrotatoMods) but otherwise behave like any other repo, eg. you can still pin repos in this org to your profile.
 To join, reach out to Darkly77 (`Darkly77#0316`) on the [Space Potatoes Discord](https://discord.gg/j39jE6k).

-**Helpful Links:**

-- [Space Potatoes Discord](https://discord.gg/j39jE6k) - Join the discussion in the modding channels!
-- [Brotato Wiki](https://brotato.wiki.spellsandguns.com/Modding) - Download mods, read about them, learn how to install mods.
+Chat about Brotato mods on the [Space Potatoes Discord](https://discord.gg/j39jE6k).
+Visit the [Brotato Wiki](https://brotato.wiki.spellsandguns.com/Modding) to download mods, read about them, learn how to install mods.
 All major mods primarily live here.

 <!--